openfoodfacts/open-prices/INSTALL.md

-# HOW TO install/test Open Prices API
+# HOW TO install Open Prices API

 ## Prerequisites